 The Total Probability Formula shows how each cause contributes in forming the probability of future events called effects.\\

 The Bayes rule does the inverse way.
-From the effect, what are the probabilities that the causes have occured prior to the effect.\\
+From the effect, what are the probabilities that the causes have occurred prior to the effect.\\

 It is like we may invert the \textit{past} and the \textit{future}.
 But we must avoid to enter into philosophical problems regarding the past and the future.
 The context of the Bayes rule is clear.
-All is about to the past.
+All is about the past.
 The effect has occurred at a time \textbf{$t_{1}$} in the past.
-This first is the future of a second time \textbf{$t_{2}$} at which one of the causes ocurred.
+The first is the future of a second time \textbf{$t_{2}$} at which one of the causes occurred.
 The application of the Bayes rule for the future leads to pure speculations.\\

 Now, we need to highlight an interesting property of the Bayes rules for two equally probable causes.
 In this case, denote $p=\mathbb{P}(E_{1})=\mathbb{P}(E_{2})$.
 We have